FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-1_Uploading_MD_Data.md

 After the files are uploaded, a **processing** is triggered.
 In brief, NOMAD interprets the files and divides them into two categories: **mainfiles** and **auxiliary files**.
 In the same upload, there might be multiple mainfiles and auxiliary files organized in a folder tree structure.

 The **mainfiles** are those files which are representative of a given computational calculation.
 The presence of a mainfile in the upload is required for NOMAD to recognize a calculation.
 NOMAD supports several computational codes for first principles calculations, molecular dynamics simulations, and lattice modeling, as well as workflow and database managers.
+Currently, both the Gromacs and Lammps packages are supported. *We are also developing a custom schema based on the H5MD format, to allow users to upload simulation data run with any MD engine.* Here, we will walk you through uploading data from a series of simulations run in Gromacs.

-For each code, NOMAD recognizes a single file as the mainfile.
+For each supported code, NOMAD recognizes a single file as the mainfile.
 For example, the Gromacs mainfile is the native `.log` file created during the simulation.
 The remaining files that have not been identified as mainfiles are designated as **auxiliary files**.
 You can find further information about the various supported codes, mainfiles, and auxiliary files in the general NOMAD documentation under [Supported parsers](https://nomad-lab.eu/prod/v1/staging/docs/reference/parsers.html).

 We recommend to keep as many auxiliary files as possible together with the mainfile, but without exceeding the uploads limit---32GB file size limit per upload.
 (Note: this limit may be expanded in the future and exceptions can be received by contacting the NOMAD team.
 For large datasets, special processing procedures must be followed. **TODO -- revise this and add more about pruning trajectories and such**)